Group on Earth Observations

-The Group on Earth Observations (GEO) coordinates international efforts to build a Global Earth Observation System of Systems (GEOSS).
+The Group on Earth Observations (GEO) is a scientific organization that coordinates international efforts to build a Global Earth Observation System of Systems (GEOSS).
 It links existing and planned Earth observation systems and supports the development of new ones in cases of perceived gaps in the supply of environment-related information.
 It aims to construct a global public infrastructure for Earth observations consisting of a flexible and distributed network of systems and content providers.

 Concept

 Common Earth observation instruments include ocean buoys, meteorological stations and balloons, seismic and Global Positioning System (GPS) stations, remote-sensing satellites, computerized forecasting models and early warning systems.
 These instruments are used to measure and monitor specific aspects of Earth’s physical, chemical and biological systems.

 To be useful, the raw data collected must be processed, archived, interpreted, and made available via easy-to-use channels in the form of information comprehensible not only by remote sensing experts.
 Earth observations are vital for policymaking and assessment in many fields.

 GEO focuses on facilitating access to Earth observation data for nine priority areas: natural and human-induced disasters, environmental sources of health hazards, energy management, climate change and its impacts, freshwater resources, weather forecasting, ecosystem management, sustainable agriculture, and biodiversity conservation.